 Both of these assessments would be in the A category.
 Teachers can extend learning by asking students to compare their work to a success chart and/or a rubric.
 Andrade (2018) analyzed 76 empirical studies on self-assessment and concluded that “self-assessment is the act of monitoring one’s processes and products in order to make adjustments that deepen learning and enhance performance.
 Although it can be summative, the evidence… strongly suggests that self-assessment is most beneficial, in terms of both achievement and self-regulated learning, when it is used formatively and supported by training.”
 This means students self-assess to give themselves feedback and gain clarity on their performance guided by academic advisors.
 Students will improve their self-assessment abilities with coaching and reps over time.

 I look forward to seeing your results with Retell in Rhyme.
 Please tag me on Twitter and use the #EduProtocols hashtag.
+If you want to learn more about #RTR you can listen to this podcast.

 I wrote a paper on the results that happened after implementing this program at two high schools.
 I give this presentation to inspire teachers to consider alternative grading methods and increase the number of writing assignments they require of their students.
 I have found that over the course of the year my students can double, if not triple the amount of words they put on a page in one class period.
 The next trick is to partner with an English teacher, who can help them take the quantity they are now proficient in and turn it into quality writing.
 I have found that this level of competition really motivates students.
 This work has borrowed heavily from Chip Brady and the excellent curriculum at The DBQ Project, who provided inspiring professional development and encouraged me along the way.